Federal Realty Investment Trust (FRT) — Fair Value Analysis

 What is the bear case and bull case for FRT?

-Our full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of upside from current levels, is exclusively available to users with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) targets, along with the probability of upside, is available with a free FairCurve account.
+We do not provide specific dollar values for these scenarios publicly.

 How does FairCurve calculate FRT's fair value?